Cleaner Water,

 Large ponds & lagoons

-Focuses on natural algae control, reducing nutrient buildup, breaking down organic matter, and supporting long-term water quality in larger systems.
+Provides natural algae control, reduces nutrient buildup, breaks down organic matter, and supports long-term water quality in larger systems.

 Small ponds & water gardens